What is CAIVRS?

 How does it work?

 CAIVRS has delinquent borrower records from the Department of Housing and Urban Development (HUD), the Department of Veterans Affairs (VA), the Department of Education (DOE), the Department of Agriculture (USDA), the Small Business Administration (SBA), and the Department of Justice (DOJ).
-Authorized users may access CAIVRS via the Internet or touch tone, telephone and be prompted to enter their CAIVRS Access code (an Agency assigned identification number or lender ID).
-The system will verify the authorization number and then prompt the caller to enter the SSN of the applicant.
-If the applicants SSN is not in the database, the caller will receive a clear confirmation code.
-If there is a record of default for the borrower whose SSN was entered, the caller will be given the name of the Agency reporting the default, the case number of the defaulted debt, the type of delinquency (default, claim, foreclosure, lien or judgment) and a telephone number to call for further information or assistance.
+Authorized users access CAIVRS via the Internet and are prompted to enter their CAIVRS Access code (an Agency assigned identification number or lender ID).
+The system will verify the authorization number and then prompt the user to enter the SSN of the applicant.
+If the applicants SSN is not in the database, the user will receive a clear confirmation code.
+If there is a record of default for the borrower whose SSN was entered, the user will be given the name of the Agency reporting the default, the case number of the defaulted debt, the type of delinquency (default, claim, foreclosure, lien or judgment) and a telephone number to call for further information or assistance.

 How can lenders access CAIVRS via the Internet?